Purchase SIX tickets online now or visit the Brooks Atkinson Theatre box office.

 Dress Code There is no dress code at the theatre.
 For all performances, attire should be comfortable and appropriate for the occasion.
 The theatre is air-conditioned during the summer months.

 All persons entering the theatre, regardless of age, must have a ticket.
-No children under the age of 4 are permitted.
+Guests under 5 are not permitted in the theatre.

 The seating procedure for latecomers varies by seat section.
 Late patrons are seated at the discretion of the House Manager after the performance begins.
 They are then escorted directly to their seats by an usher.